Thamusida: History

-It was used as a Carthaginian trading post and was about 30 mi from Shalat (the Roman Sala and modern Chellah).
+Thamusida was used as a Carthaginian trading post and was about 30 mi from Shalat (the Roman Sala and modern Chellah).
 It issued its own bronze coins.
 Some Punic inscriptions were found in the site.

 It was occupied by Romans in the first years of Augustus' rule.
 There were a military camp and a nearby little city, until Claudius enlarged Thamusida.
 According to historian Stefano Camporeale, the auxiliary unit that built the Roman camp in Thamusida was probably the Cohors secunda Syrorum civium Romanorum in the second half of the first century (ceramic evidence confirms this chronology): this camp (with annexed "vicus") was one of the largest camps of the whole province of Mauretania Tingitana and measured about 2 ha.
 Under the Antonines, a temple was built to worship Venus.
 Later the settlement grew progressively, and by the end of the second century or the early third century, it was surrounded by a wall that included a total area of about 15 hectares.